 Keep all dogs on leash at all times.
 Hike with others when possible and/or make noise while hiking.

 If you see a bear, do not approach.
 Calmly travel in the opposite direction.
 Contact us at 859-756-3315 or firstname.lastname@example.org.

 In early spring, black bears may den with cubs.
 It’s crucial to give them space to avoid any potential conflicts, as mother bears can be protective and defensive.
 We are fortunate to have a healthy ecosystem including black bears, adding to the richness of our natural environment.

 Interested in what the FOC might be planning, want to see pictures of different plants native to this area, or maybe you just want to see what the phases of the moon will be this month?
-Subscribe to our monthly newsletter!
-This PDF hold our plans for the month.
-Plan something with the family, take some time to yourself on the trails, or we even have hikes where you can walk with a naturalist!
-All of these free events and more can be found in the newsletter.
+Plan something with the family, take some time to yourself on the trails, or join a group hike where you can walk with an ecologist!
+All of our events are free and open to all.

 Have you enjoyed an event?
 Our social media posts?
 The forest?
 Then consider donating to the FOC!
 We love sharing the forest and nature with folks of all ages far and wide.
 If you’d like to contribute to more people experiencing the wonders of nature, you can make a donation below.
 Thank you.